 These vaccines have a different way of working and characteristics that the BBC has synthesized very well in this video:

 How is the coronavirus vaccination campaign organized in Spain?

-The first doses of vaccine were therefore used to vaccinate the populations of groups 1, then 2, and then, groups 3 and 4.
+The first doses of vaccine were therefore used to vaccinate the most vulnerable populations but are now available to all residents aged 12 or more.

 Where to get vaccinated against Covid-19 in Barcelona?

 If you live in Catalonia and you are part of one of the priority groups, you will be contacted by the Catalan Health Agency by SMS to make an appointment to get vaccinated.
 On the day of the appointment, you must present your insurance card (CIP) as well as your DNI, NIE or passport.

 Multiple vaccination centers have been set up by the local government.
 Find the nearest to you on this map: